AlphaGo versus Lee Sedol: Game 3

 According to An Younggil (8p) and David Ormerod, the game showed that "AlphaGo is simply stronger than any known human Go player."
 AlphaGo was seen to capably navigate tricky situations known as ko that did not come up in the previous two matches.
-An and Ormerod consider move 148 to be particularly notable: in the middle of a complex ko fight, AlphaGo displayed sufficient "confidence" that it was winning the fight to play a large move elsewhere.
+An and Ormerod consider move 148 to be particularly notable: in the middle of a complex ko fight, AlphaGo displayed sufficient "confidence" that it was winning the game to play a significant move elsewhere.

 Lee, playing black, opened with a High Chinese formation and generated a large area of black influence, which AlphaGo invaded at move 12.
 This required the program to defend a weak group, which it did successfully.
 An Younggil described Lee's move 31 as possibly the "losing move" and Andy Jackson of the American Go Association considered that the outcome had already been decided by move 35.
 AlphaGo had gained control of the game by move 48, and forced Lee onto the defensive.
-Lee counterattacked at moves 77/79, but AlphaGo's response was effective and its move 90 succeeded in simplifying the position.
+Lee counterattacked at moves 77/79, but AlphaGo's response was effective, and its move 90 succeeded in simplifying the position.
 It then gained a large area of control at the bottom of the board, strengthening its position with moves from 102 to 112 described by An as "sophisticated".
 Lee attacked again at moves 115 and 125, but AlphaGo's responses were again effective.
-Lee eventually attempted a complex ko from move 131, without forcing an error from the program, and he resigned at move 176.
+Lee eventually attempted a complex ko from move 131 without forcing an error from the program, and he resigned at move 176.